California charges the bribery of county supervisors under Penal Code 165 right here.

 - A board of trustees

-These individuals may be on the board for cities, counties, or public corporations.
-These individuals are considered “county supervisors” by the legal system in California.
-Generally, the court only hands down a conviction for a PC 165 charge if someone acted with “corrupt intent.”
+Individuals on the board for cities, counties, or public corporations are considered county supervisors by the legal system in California.
+Generally, the court only hands down a conviction for a CPC 165 charge if someone acted with “corrupt intent.”

 Bribery of a County Official Leads to Serious Penalties

-Attempting to bribe or successfully bribing a county official may have major repercussions in California.
-The court treats PC 165 charges as felony-level offenses.
-This means that a conviction could result in prison time.
+Attempting or successfully bribing a county official may have major repercussions in California courts.
+They treat CPC 165 as felony-level offenses that can get charged with prison for two, three, or four years.

-Individuals convicted under PC 165 may face two, three, or four years of time in prison.
 The prison system in California is often considered harsher than the jail system.
-You may end up incarcerated further away from your family if you are convicted of a felony.
+Besides, you may end up incarcerated further away from your family if you are convicted of a felony.

 Consider Defenses for PC 165 Accusations in California

-A PC 165 accusation doesn’t have to lead directly to a conviction here in California.
-In fact, you may get help building a defense by working with a Los Angeles criminal defense lawyer.
-Your lawyer may dig into the specific facts related to your case.
-Allow a lawyer to work to show that:
+A PC 165 accusation doesn’t have to lead directly to a conviction in California.
+You may get help building a defense by working with a criminal defense lawyer who can dig into the specific facts of your case.
+An experienced attorney can show that:

 You Were Entrapped by the Police